WelterDevelopment/ConTeXt-IDE-WinUI/README.md

    - No console needs to be used.
 If there are compiler errors they should get pretty-printed.
 Modes and other compiler parameters should be set graphically.
 - Design guidelines:
    - The UI should deeply integrate to the design of Windows 10 with its theming and accent colors.
    - The ribbon (basically a TabView) should be as self-explinatory as possible.
+It should not look overpopulated.
+Everything needs to be indicated by suitable icons.

 ### Project structure
 ```